The foundation of Notre Dame Cathedral

 The Bishop of Paris is represented standing to her right and the King of France to her left.

 The upper low relief is sculpted with scenes from the wedding of Joachim, and that of Mary and Joseph.

 The lower relief is dedicated to the arrival of Christ on earth from the Annunciation until the Epiphany.

 The arches framing the tympanum are carved with statues of prophets, martyrs, angels and Elders of the Apocalypse.

 Eight statues representing the Queen of Sheba, Saint Peter, St Paul, King Solomon, King David, two unidentified kings and Bathsheba stand below the arches that frame the portal.

-These statues were sculpted during the restoration work of Viollet le Duc as the original statues had been destroyed during the Revolution.
+These statues date from the 19th century restoration, as the original were destroyed during the Revolution.

 She is represented in Heaven sitting next to Jesus who crowns her Queen.